 Disclaimer: I don’t own the Cartwrights or Bonanza.
 No copyright infringement is intended.
 Original plot and characters are property of the author.
 This story is for entertainment and no money was made from it.

-Reviews from the Old Library are on page 3.
+Reviews from the Old Library are on the last page.

 Passing Time and Popping Corn